Oxytenanthera: Taxonomy

+Ecology

 Oxytenanthera abyssinica is a drought-resistant species of bamboo that grows in savanna woodland, semi-arid wooded grassland and thicket.
 It mass-flowers (gregarious flowering) after long periods of vegetative growth of more than 70 years before occasionally sets seed.
-The seed of Oxytenanthera abyssinic is considered rare.
+The seed of Oxytenanthera abyssinica is considered rare.
 After setting seed the parent plant dies back, sometimes synchronously across large areas.
-The last known seeding period occurred in 2006 in West Africa[2] and 2010 in Ethiopia.
+The last known seeding period occurred in 2006 in West Africa and 2010 in Ethiopia.